xen-troops/moulin/docs/rouge.rst

 read size, `rouge` will stop with an error.
 Thus, you can create block that is bigger than unpacked file, but not smaller.

+:code:`sparse` is optional.
+If it set to to :code:`false`, Android sparsed image will be completely un-sparsed, up to creating a fully mapped file.
+It is seldom used, but it is added for completeness.

 Filesystem Image With Files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^